-EXPLAINER: So much buzz, but what is critical race theory?
+Explainer: So much buzz, but what is critical race theory?

 So far, 25 states have considered legislation or other steps to limit how race and racism can be taught, according to an analysis from Education Week.
 Eight states, all Republican-led, have banned or limited the teaching of critical race theory or similar concepts through laws or administrative actions.
 The bans largely address what can be taught inside the classroom.
 While bills in some states mention critical race theory by name, others do not.

-Last week Texas Gov. Greg Abbott signed a bill prohibiting public school teachers from making any of 10 concepts part of their curriculum.
+Last week Texas Gov. Greg Abbott signed a bill prohibiting public schoolteachers from making any of 10 concepts part of their curriculum.
 That includes the idea that the advent of slavery in what is now the United States marks the true founding of the nation.

 At the request of Florida Gov. Ron DeSantis, that state’s education board approved a resolution last week stating that teaching critical race theory and using instructional material related to the 1619 Project violate state standards.
 U.S. Sen. Rick Scott, R-Florida, and two other GOP senators introduced a resolution last month that “condemns the practice of requiring teachers to receive Critical Race Theory education.”